 I am indeed set free!
 Now I thoroughly enjoy gala affairs; moreover everyday is a glorious party.
 Know that heaven is here on earth-you may access these helpful teachings, just as they unfolded for me, at alfc.net.

-My family still holds fast to our traditional repast of sweet and sour meatloaf; it is ever-present on holidays and blesses on my every trip home.
-(Always I envision this mouth-watering dish when I think of family and food; it’s an inseparable part of our clan.)
+My family still holds fast to our traditional repast of sweet and sour meatloaf.
+It is ever-present at celebrations, and blesses on my every trip home.
+Always I envision this mouth-watering dish when I think of family and food, for it’s an inseparable part of our clan.
 It is extremely easy to prepare; I guarantee you will be wowed by it.

 Sweet and Sour Meatloaf Yields: 4 servings.
-Total prep time: 1 hr & 50 min/ active prep time: 20 min/ cooking time: 2 hr.
-Note: You may double this for superb sandwiches from leftovers.)
+Total prep time: 2 hr/ active prep time: 20 min/ cooking time: nearly 2 hr.
+Note: You may double this for superb sandwiches from leftovers.

 4 medium russet or baker potatoes, cleaned and wrapped in tin foil